scuml/QRCodeReader/README.md

   <a href="http://cocoadocs.org/docsets/QRCodeReader.swift/"><img alt="Version" src="https://cocoapod-badges.herokuapp.com/v/QRCodeReader.swift/badge.svg"/></a>
 </p>

-**QRCodeReader.swift** is a simple code reader (initially only QRCode) for iOS in Swift.
+**QRCodeReader** is a simple code reader (initially only QRCode) for iOS in Swift.
 It is based on the `AVFoundation` framework from Apple in order to replace ZXing or ZBar for iOS 8.0 and over.
 It can decode these [format types](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVMetadataMachineReadableCodeObject_Class/index.html#//apple_ref/doc/constant_group/Machine_Readable_Object_Types).

-It provides a default view controller to display the camera view with the scan area overlay and it also provides a button to switch between the front and the back cameras.
+It provides a default view controller to display the camera view with the scan area overlay and a button to switch between the front and the back cameras.

 <p align="center">
   <img src="http://yannickloriot.com/resources/qrcodereader.swift-screenshot.jpg" alt="QRCodeReader.swift screenshot">